MOSEK/mosek.rust/doc/source/consts.rst

 ``const MSK_RES_ERR_CBF_UNSUPPORTED                     : i32 = 7122``
     Unsupported feature is present.
 ``const MSK_RES_ERR_CON_Q_NOT_NSD                       : i32 = 1294``

-    The quadratic constraint matrix is not negative semidefinite as expected for a constraint with finite lower bound.
-This results in a nonconvex problem.
-The parameter :ref:`dparam_check_convexity_rel_tol` can be used to relax the convexity check.
+    The quadratic constraint matrix is not NSD.
 ``const MSK_RES_ERR_CON_Q_NOT_PSD                       : i32 = 1293``

-    The quadratic constraint matrix is not positive semidefinite as expected for a constraint with finite upper bound.
-This results in a nonconvex problem.
-The parameter :ref:`dparam_check_convexity_rel_tol` can be used to relax the convexity check.
+    The quadratic constraint matrix is not PSD.
 ``const MSK_RES_ERR_CONCURRENT_OPTIMIZER                : i32 = 3059``
     An unsupported optimizer was chosen for use with the concurrent optimizer.
 ``const MSK_RES_ERR_CONE_INDEX                          : i32 = 1300``
     An index of a non-existing cone has been specified.
 ``const MSK_RES_ERR_CONE_OVERLAP                        : i32 = 1302``
-    A new cone which variables overlap with an existing cone has been specified.
+    One or more of variables in the cone to be added is already member of another cone.
 ``const MSK_RES_ERR_CONE_OVERLAP_APPEND                 : i32 = 1307``
     The cone to be appended has one variable which is already member of another cone.
 ``const MSK_RES_ERR_CONE_REP_VAR                        : i32 = 1303``